 And as you'd expect with one of the winningest college football programs of all time, there are more than a few haters in the world.
-From the West Virginia Mountaineers to the Oklahoma Sooners, the counter to Texas' iconic gesture became known as ‘Horns Down,’ which is just the same thing upside down.
-And starting next season, any player who flashes that symbol during a game could receive an unsportsmanlike conduct penalty from Big 12 officials.
+From the West Virginia Mountaineers to the Oklahoma Sooners and Texas A&M Aggies, the counter to Texas' iconic gesture became known as "Horns Down," which is just the same thing upside down.
+Any player who flashes that hand signal during a game could receive an unsportsmanlike conduct penalty from Big 12 officials.

-At Big 12 Media Days in Arlington, Greg Burks, the conference's coordinator of officials, was asked about the ‘Horns Down’ gesture and how the league will be handling it this upcoming season.
+This isn't anything new.
+At the 2019 Big 12 Media Days in Arlington, Greg Burks, the conference's coordinator of officials, was asked about the "Horns Down" gesture and how the league will be handling it going forward.
 Without giving a definitive answer, Burks simply stated any potential 15-yard penalty for taunting will be up to the discretion of that game's officials.

 While this sounds like borderline whining by the Longhorn faithful, the hand sign means more than just playful rivalry banter to that community.
 Back in 2012, legendary UT head coach Mack Brown called the hand gesture "disrespectful" and added the conference "ought to talk about that as a league."

 "I remember every single team/player that disrespects the rich tradition of the University of Texas by putting the Horns down," former Texas quarterback Sam Ehlinger said in a tweet after the WVU game.
 "Do not think it will be forgotten in the future."